A Storied History

 With its grounding in consumer marketing, the firm then diversified into health, public affairs, technology and crisis management.
 As the client list grew to include Roche, Nestle, Dow Chemical, S.C.
 Johnson and Mobil, practice expansion paralleled geographic reach.
 We opened offices in New York (1960), Los Angeles (1965), London (1967) and Washington, D.C.
 (1969), and, in the decades that followed, in Asia Pacific, Middle East & Africa, Canada, Europe & CIS, Latin America and across the United States.

-In the 1990s, the firm expanded its solutions for clients with strong research, experiential, paid and consulting offerings, including an integrated research, analytics and measurement division, now called Edelman Intelligence; an interactive services division, now Edelman Digital; and used our background in Global Citizenship to expand into Corporate Social Responsibility.
+In the 1990s, the firm expanded its solutions for clients with strong research, experiential, paid and consulting offerings, including a global, multidisciplinary research, analytics and data consultancy, which is now Edelman Data & Intelligence; an interactive services division, now Edelman Digital; and used our background in Global Citizenship to expand into Corporate Social Responsibility.
 DJE Holdings puts PR at the center of the marketing and corporate communications universe.

 Over the span of more than a half-century, Dan and Richard Edelman, father and son, led Edelman to become the world’s largest public relations firm.
 They shared a belief that ethics, respect, passion, innovation and breakthrough ideas — as well as consistency of thought and leadership — bring success.
 Dan passed away in 2013, and his spirit and legacy live on in our work every day.